 Nitrate, barium, and fluoride can be found anywhere on Earth in natural deposits, and when these deposits erode over time, they can easily leach into the surface water.
 That’s the case in Denver, too.

-In addition to natural erosion, nitrate can find its way to the water supply through runoff from septic tanks and systems, while barium can sneak into water sources via drilling waste.
-Fluoride, on the other hand, is intentionally added into drinking water to help protect teeth health, but it may also end up in the water because of improper waste dumps from aluminum and fertilizer factories.
+In addition to natural erosion, nitrate can find its way into the water supply through runoff from septic tanks and systems, while barium can enter water sources via drilling waste.
+Fluoride, on the other hand, is intentionally added to drinking water to improve dental health, but it may also enter water supplies via waste dumps from aluminum and fertilizer factories.

 If the levels of these elements in drinking water are too high, they become a serious health concern.
 Nitrate is well-known as a quite powerful poison.
 Barium, when consumed in large doses, can cause paralysis and even death.
 High levels of fluoride in drinking water can result in arthritis.

-That being said, Denver residents have nothing to fear about any of these contaminants as they’re fairly below the EPA’s safe thresholds.
+That being said, Denver residents have nothing to fear about any of these contaminants as they’re far below the EPA’s safe thresholds.

 Is Denver Tap Water Hard or Soft?